onepacket/Ladox-mtd2026-app/ladox-handbook/Ladox_MTD2026_Handbook.md

 The mock suite is designed to simulate real HMRC endpoints, OAuth flows, and submission journeys for **quarterly updates**, **final declarations**, and **digital record** testing.

 ---
+## 🧰 Why We Built Ladox
+The UK’s Making Tax Digital (MTD) initiative requires businesses and the self-employed to maintain digital financial records and submit tax information electronically.
+To support this, HMRC recognises two main software categories:

+### Software that Creates Digital Records

+### Software that Connects to Your Records (Bridging Software)

+Ladox was designed to do both — enabling full digital record creation **and** bridging for those still using spreadsheets or legacy tools.

 ## 🧱 System Architecture